-If you do not meet all of the eligibility requirements and have not already submitted all required documents at the time of loan application submission your loan application will not be reviewed.
+If you do not meet all of the eligibility requirements and have not already submitted all required documents at the time of loan request submission your loan request will not be reviewed.

 After all required documents have been received, notification of approval or denial is sent by e-mail within one week.